skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 fire.
 Thus surrounded, the sphere rolls onto the wizard and he perished in flames.

-As the last soldier fell, Eomer cries out, "Isn't anyone everglad to see us?!?!?!"
+As the last soldier fell, Eomer cries out, "Isn't anyone ever glad to see us?!?!?!"

 The party retreats for a few minutes, as the fire spreads.
-Eventually it burns itself out on the soaked vegitation and leaves a smouldering hole in the woods.
+Eventually it burns itself out on the soaked vegetation and leaves a smoldering hole in the woods.
 The smell of burning skin and hair surrounds them.
 The party scavenges for usable items amongst the dead.